browserify/resolve/readme.markdown

 * `opts.packageFilter(pkg, dir)` - transform the parsed package.json contents before looking at the "main" field
   * pkg - package data
-  * dir - directory for package.json (Note: the second argument will change to "pkgfile" in v2)
+  * dir - directory that contains package.json (Note: the second argument will change to "pkgfile" in v2)

 * `opts.pathFilter(pkg, path, relativePath)` - transform a path within a package
   * pkg - package data